Bayern’s Bundesliga celebrations on hold after Mainz loss

 Finnish striker Joel Pohjanpalo celebrated his first start since March with a hat trick for Union Berlin to beat Werder Bremen 3-1 and stretch the visitors’ club record losing run to seven games.

-“The situation is very dangerous.
-We have to get points as soon as possible,” said Bremen coach Florian Kohfeldt, whose side was just a point above the relegation zone.
+“The situation is very dangerous,” said Bremen coach Florian Kohfeldt, whose side was just a point above the relegation zone.

-Union also boosted its chances of Europa League football by cutting the gap on sixth-placed Leverkusen to just one point ahead of the late game.

 Also, Freiburg drew with Hoffenheim 1-1.